AChPM Award for Outstanding Contribution to the Discipline of Palliative Medicine

 Prize

-The award recipient receives a cash prize of $500 and a certificate formally presented at the Australian & New Zealand Society of Palliative Medicine (ANZSPM) Medical & Surgical Conference in September 2024.
+The award recipient receives a cash prize of $1000 and a certificate formally presented at the Australian & New Zealand Society of Palliative Medicine (ANZSPM) Medical and Surgical Update in Melbourne in November 2025.

 Nominate